CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 If you have an `Option / * Name` column, it must also have an `Option / * Value` column.

 ## Image Sources
-Put the URLs for the product's images separated by a pipe character e.g. `|`.
+Put the URLs for the product's images separated by a comma character e.g. `,`.
 Proxy-Cart will download the images during the import and re-upload them into your data store.

 ### _Note_
 These images are not variant specific.
 The variant image column is where you specify variant images.